developmental-neuroimaging-lab/mrtrix/README.md

 ### Notes on the processing pipeline
     The main processing scripts include preprocessing (both b750 and b2000) and tensor fitting (b2000). \
     Scripts for multishell processing are located here: /Volumes/catherine_team/Project_Folders/mrtrix/multishell_scripts \
-    These expect as input a preprocessed b750 and b2000 DWI dataset. \
+    These require as input a set of raw b750 and b2000 DWI datasets from each session. \
     Multishell pipeline performs multi-shell multi-tissue CSD and fixel-based analysis pipeline. \
-    Multishell outputs are saved to /work/lebel_lab/mrtrix_multishell
+    Multishell outputs are saved to /work/lebel_lab/mrtrix_multishell \
+    Multishell processing is now set up to run via MRTrix3 container on ARC (as of Oct.
+2023) \
+    See scripts in /Volumes/catherine_team/Project_Folders/mrtrix/multishell_scripts for building and submitting jobs to container. \

 ### Check job status and troubleshoot
 For each job submitted, a file called slurm-########.out will be printed to your ARC working directory.
 These files will include text logs of the processing steps.
 You can read them using: \